 163. How William stopped Assassination. - The hard rule of the Norman nobles caused many secret assassinations.
-To put a stop to these, William ordered that the people of the district where a murder was perpetrated should pay a heavy fine for every Norman so slain, it being assumed that unless they could prove to the contrary, every man found murdered was a Norman.1
+To put a stop to these crimes, William enacted the Law of Englishry.
+It compelled the people of the district where a murder was perpetrated to pay a heavy fine for every Norman so slain; for it was assumed that unless they could prove to the contrary, every man found murdered was a Norman.

 164. Pope Gregory VII. - While these events were taking place in England, Hildebrand, the archdeacon who had urged Pope Alexander to favor William's expedition, had ascended the papal throne, under the title of Gregory VII.
-He was the ablest, the most ambitious, and, in some respects, the most far-sighted man who had made himself the supreme head of the church.
+He was the ablest, the most ambitious, and, in some respects, the most far-sighted man who had made himself the supreme head of the Church.

 165. State of Europe; Gregory's Scheme of Reform. - Europe was at that time in a condition little better than anarchy.
 A perpetual quarrel was going on between the barons.
-The church, too, as we have seen, had lost much of its power for good in England, and was rapidly falling into obscurity and contempt.
+The Church, too, as we have seen (§§ 92, 101), had lost much of its power for good in England, and was rapidly falling into obscurity and contempt.
 Pope Gregory conceived a scheme of reform which should be both wide and deep.

-Like Dunstan, he determined to correct the abuses which had crept into the monasteries.
-He would have an unmarried priesthood, who should devote themselves body and soul to the interests of the church.
+Like Dunstan (§ 100), he determined to correct the abuses which had crept into the monasteries.
+He would have an unmarried priesthood, who should devote themselves body and soul to the interests of the Church.
 He would bring all society into submission to that priesthood, and finally he would make the priesthood itself acknowledge him as its sole master.
 His purpose in this gigantic scheme was a noble one; it was to establish the unity and peace of Europe.